Corsican diaspora in Venezuela: Historical background

 The first Corsicans to settle in Venezuela were sailors and missionaries, who moved from the island when was part of the Italian Republic of Genoa, in the sixteenth and seventeenth centuries.

 During the reign of Napoleon III Corsica suffered a decline in agricultural production (particularly in the wine, olive and chestnut industries) due to unfair trade practices imposed by France.
 That coupled with a population boom due to the eradication of malaria in coastal areas, forced many Corsican families to emigrate to the Caribbean.

 The first wave of Corsicans arrived in the Venezuelan region of Paria around 1830.
 Antonio Oletta, Francisco and Cayetano Morandi, José Vicente Franceschi and Juan Bautista Lucca were some of the first Corsicans to settle in the town of Carúpano.
 Once in Paria, many Corsicans founded cocoa exporting firms, most notable being that of the Franceschi & Co, established in 1830 and still existing today, making it one of Venezuela's oldest companies.

-There were two other significant waves of immigration at the end the 19th century.
+There were two other significant waves of immigration at the end of the 19th century.
 While most of them went to Carúpano, where there was already a well established Corsican-Venezuelan community, others settled in the towns of Barcelona and Ciudad Bolivar.
 The Corsos controlled the Venezuelan cocoa bean trade and modernized many of the towns where they lived.

-In 1876, four companies -Franceschi & Cia., Massiani & Cia., Lucca & Cia. and Raffalli Bros., represented almost 90% of the export of cocoa carried out during that year.
-Nearly half a century later, in 1921, five companies -Franceschi & Cia., Prosperi & Cia. (founded 1890), Antoni Brothers, Benedetti, Vicentelli & Cia. (founded 1889) and Raffalli Brothers still represented 80% of the export trade for cocoa from Carúpano.
-(Harwich Vallenilla, Nikita.
-La red comercial corsa.
-1991).
+By 1876, four Corsican companies were responsible for the export of 90% of the year's cocoa: Franceschi & Cia., Massiani & Cia., Lucca & Cia. and Raffalli Bros.

-On 01.18.1870, the company « Compañia Minera Anonima El Callao » was founded by Liccioni & Cagninacci (cf Acta de Fundacion, en sesion de 6 de Marzo de 1883).
+Nearly half a century later, in 1921, five companies—Franceschi & Cia., Prosperi & Cia. (founded 1890), Antoni Hermanos, Benedetti Hermanos (founded in 1889) and Raffalli Hermanos—still represented 80% of the export trade for cocoa from Carúpano.

 The port facilities, road improvements and a telegraph cable that connected Carúpano with Marseille were some of the projects put forward by the Corsicans in Carúpano.

 During the turbulent dictatorship of General Cipriano Castro (1899-1908), the value of agricultural production contracted by 52%, the year of the economic blockade of the great European powers due to default on foreign debt.
 In 1908, accusing the opposition to his regime, General Castro massively expelled Corsican producers and traders established in and around Carúpano.